montaigneio/montaigne/README.md

 Montaigne is a document system developed for keeping personal journals and wikis.

+It comes with document format, format parser and CLI tool to generate web site from markdown documents.

 ## TODO

  - [ ] support for date types